 Another thing that we can look for when shopping for natural beauty products is the traceability of ingredients.
 Have they been sourced responsibly i.e. if they contain palm oil, was it from a sustainable source…??
 Even better, are the ingredients sourced locally…?
 Buying from New Zealand companies that in turn buy from other New Zealand businesses supports the local economy and reduces the overall carbon footprint of the product.

 And finally, what is the packaging like…??
 Is it recyclable, biodegradable or perhaps reusable..??
 Some of our Vendors go to great lengths to make sure the end to end lifecycle of their product, including the packaging has minimal impact on the environment.
-These beautiful soaps from Camille Co. come boxed in card that is FSC certified with no adhesives or synthetic inks and of course they can be recycled after use.
-These Body Bars from Ama Balm also use minimal packaging which can be recycled and this cool deodorant tube from Bee Fresh is biodegradable so you can throw it on the compost!!
+These beautiful soaps from harper & leaf come in a simple paper sleeve (nearly naked!!) and are sent out to you in cardboard boxes and paper shreddings for protection!!
+These Body Bars from Ama Balm also use minimal packaging which can be recycled and there are now lots of deodorant and lip balm options that come in compostable tubes!!

 It’s unfortunate that it remains our responsibility as consumers to choose wisely.
 It would be nice to live in a world where governments and large corporates took charge and made sure that everything on the shelves was safe for us and safe for the environment…..but we don’t.
 It’s up to us to get informed, look at labels, make good choices and vote for better skincare with our dollars.